 The Buenos Aires Metropolitan Cathedral, on the other hand, is the main Catholic Church in Buenos Aires, located in the city center.

 It has been rebuilt many times since the 16th century, resulting in a fascinating mix of architectural styles.

-Beaches – One of the best things about a South American cruise is getting to experience the many amazing beaches the continent has to offer.
+– One of the best things about a South American cruises is getting to experience the many amazing beaches the continent has to offer.
 Punta del Este’s Brava Beach is famous for the sculpture called “Mano de Punta del Este” or “The Hand.”